 Hybrid rye is just as cold hardy as winter rye, but higher yielding and more resistant to ergot.
 KWS, in the process of hybridizing rye, isolated the Rfp1 gene from an Iranian rye landrace.
 The Rfp1 gene ensures that hybrid rye produces twice as much pollen as open-pollinator varieties (OPV), which KWS labels as PollenPlus.
 Producing double the amount of pollen allows fertilization to occur in a short window of time – extremely reducing the chance for ergot to attach, thus minimizing fungal infection.

 Hybrid rye is planted in the fall, vernalizes over the winter and is harvested in the summer as a grain.
-It has been proved to enhance water penetration and retention, reduce soil erosion, and reduce weed biomass by 65 to 90% (University of Minnesota).
+It has proven to enhance water penetration and retention, reduce soil erosion, and reduce weed biomass by 65 to 90% (University of Minnesota).
 Growing hybrid rye lessens input costs since its large root system uses 20% less water and takes 20% less fertilizer than winter cereal rye.

 Hybrid rye also helps to break resistant weed cycles, like ragweed and foxtail.
 With hybrid rye’s low input management and incorporation into the rotation of corn and soybeans, it helps to spread the workload across the year.
-Tom Frantzen (below), of New Hampton, Iowa, has been growing hybrid rye for the past few years and has seen how hybrid rye competes with ragweed – limiting the ragweed infestation in his organic crop fields.
+Tom Frantzen (below), of New Hampton, has been growing hybrid rye for the past few years and has seen how hybrid rye out competes ragweed – limiting the ragweed infestation in his organic crop fields.
 In the video below, Tom discusses how he has been feeding hybrid rye to his pigs.

 Nutritional Quality and Health Benefits of Rye